Titanic ship. (Text)Titanic Survival Story: Emily B. Ryerson's and Mine

 I found this very interesting because Mrs. Ryerson (at the time of the ship’s sailing) was 48.
 I was almost 47 when I accepted this adventure at the museum.

-She had a daughter who was 21.
-I have one who is almost 21.
-She had another daughter named Emily, who was 18.
-I have an eighteen-year old daughter named Emily!
+Mrs. Ryerson had a daughter who was 21.
+My oldest daughter is almost 21.
+Mrs. Ryerson had another daughter named Emily, who was 18.
+I have an eighteen-year-old daughter named Emily!
 Intriguing, isn’t it?

-Although traveling to Europe sounds fun, I think my girls prefer choosing their own spouses.
+Although traveling to Europe sounds fun, I think my girls will prefer choosing their own spouses.

 Titanic Passenger Ticket and Titanic Camp brochure